kingsdigitallab/ddh_django_utils/README.rst

-``ddh_utils.views`` provides ``SearchView`` and ``FacetedSearchView`` classes that have better pagination than those in Haystack's own views (making use of the ``create_pagination`` function), and also add the request's GET parameters to the context for use in pagination and facetting.
+``ddh_utils.views`` provides ``SearchView`` and ``FacetedSearchView`` classes that have better pagination than those in Haystack's own views (making use of the ``create_pagination`` function), and also add the request's GET parameters to the context (under the variable name ``querydict``) for use in pagination and facetting.

 ``ddh_util_tags`` provides simple tags for creating URLs by adding and removing facets::